Neal-Y/practice-reservation-system/rfcs/Diary.md

 ### Title: added a new variable for cursor-based searching into gRPC to enhance database filter query functionality(2)

 Today, I continued working on the cursor logic, which is a bit more complicated than I expected.
 I've implemented the `keyset_pagination` function, and I realized we need a struct to hold pointers for the previous and next pages.
 I named it 'FilterPager', which lets users know if there are preceding or succeeding pages available.

+## 08/19

+### Title: review the keyset pagination

+Today, I reviewed the keyset pagination and found that the previous implementation was incorrect.
+I've fixed the issue and added more tests to ensure the correctness of the code.

+## 08/21

+### Title: use tonic to combine that I crated function about reservation to gRPC(pre-configuration)

+In the past few days, I've nearly completed the core functions of 'reservation'.
+Now, the goal is to integrate these features with the 'service' binary to form a gRPC interface.
+My first step was to implement the features defined in the protobuf's 'ReservationService' trait within the service.
+During this process, I realized I needed some configurations.
+So, I created 'config.rs' to manage 'DbConfig' and 'ServerConfig', wrapping them in a 'Config' for upcoming tasks like 'reserve', 'confirm', 'update', and more.
+I also wrote unit tests to ensure my config functions properly read the .yml files.
+Now, I'm diving into the main implementation.
+To be continued...

+## 08/22

+### Title: implement service main function

+- [ ] TODO: 就是在service做輸入和輸出，輸入成我們內部需要的參數和類型，並且接收回來處理後的資料，再轉換成gRPC的格式輸出。